How To Build An ITAM Team That Pays For Itself

-Part of my role as an ITAM coach and consultant is to help my clients build an ITAM team that is successful.
-I’ve been working in the information technology sector for over twenty years now.
-During that time, I have been able to identify four key qualities and characteristics that point to who is likely to succeed in the fast-paced and often high-stress world of ITAM.
+Part of my role as an ITAM coach and consultant is helping organizations create ITAM teams that are so successful that they pay for themselves.
+In the 20 years I’ve worked in Information Technology, I’ve discovered four key characteristics that point to who is most likely to succeed in the fast-paced and often high-stress world of ITAM.

 The 4 Qualities & Characteristics Of The Ideal ITAM Team Member